juancafe4/hello-world/README.md

 # hello-world
-Just a tutorial for a bootcamp
+Just a tutorial that I need to complete for a bootcamp for the summer